cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 Congratulations!
 If you're ready with your pentest, select **Save & Exit** and **Yes**.
-Once you do so, you might want to know [what to expect after you create a pentest](../what-to-expect).
+Once you do so, learn [what to expect after you create a pentest](../what-to-expect).